 In 1959, Harry Markowitz, the father of modern portfolio theory, pitched semi-variance as a smart alternative to variance.
 “Analyses based on S tend to produce better portfolios than those based on V. Variance considers extremely high and extremely low returns equally undesirable.
 An analysis based on V seeks to eliminate both extremes.
 An analysis based on SE, on the other hand, concentrates on reducing losses.”
 (Harry Markowitz, 1959)

-For this reason, Solactive has developed a new family of indices, the Minimum Downside Volatility Index Series, that are constructed around an optimization strategy seeking to minimize downside volatility (i.e. the square-root of the semi-variance) of baskets of stocks.
+Inspired by this, we developed a new family of indices, the Minimum Downside Volatility Index Series, which is constructed around an optimization strategy seeking to minimize downside volatility (i.e. the square-root of the semi-variance) of baskets of stocks.

 Specifically, to minimize a portfolio’s risk in terms of downside volatility, the semi-covariance matrix of asset returns as introduced by Estrada (2008) is calculated.
 Using this heuristic definition, the semi-covariance matrix is optimized and a closed form solution that minimizes the downside volatility of the portfolio is found.
 This results in an index that has minimum risk, as defined in a more intuitive way.

 Want to find out more on the Minimum Downside Volatility Index Series?